 - We know that running a business is challenging enough, so we go above and beyond to ensure the service we provide you is the best you can possibly get.

-If you need assistance with this or any other HR issue, please do not hesitate to contact Graham Hyslop our Business Development Manager on 0800 652 2610 / 07702 130 639 or via email [email protected].
+If you need assistance with emergency first aid courses Scotland or any other HR issue, please do not hesitate to contact Graham Hyslop our Business Development Manager on 0800 652 2610 / 07702 130 639 or via email [email protected].
 If you have a HR enquiry then please don’t hesitate to contact the HR Team on 0800 652 2610.

 For more information about the services that we provide at HR Services Scotland Ltd, please get in touch with us by contacting the above phone number or click here